klemola/liikennematto/README.md

 # Liikennematto

-Liikennematto (_Finnish for a "traffic mat"_) is a prototype village builder game with a tiny scale.
+Liikennematto (_Finnish for a "traffic mat"_) is a prototype traffic simulation with a tiny scale.
 Inspired by traffic mats that children play with.
-The prototype currently works like a board game where cars take turns in roaming around the "game board".

 ![Screenshot](docs/screenshot.png)